-Potteric Carr visitor centre
+Potteric Carr Nature Reserve

 Potteric Carr is an area of low-lying land to the south east of Doncaster which forms the floodplain of the River Torne.
 The site is fabulous for birdwatching with marsh and water birds being particularly numerous.
 Over 230 species of birds have been recorded and 102 species have bred, with over 65 species breeding each year.
-A recent major extension to the site was designed to enhance this and has already resulted in breeding marsh harriers and bitterns.
+A major extension to the site was designed to enhance this and has already resulted in breeding marsh harriers and bitterns.
 Spring and autumn are exciting times as a wide range of migrant birds can arrive at any time.

 Potteric Carr's marshes support a wide range of plants providing a spectacle of colour throughout the summer.
 Plants include greater and lesser spearwort, water soldier, water violet and Southern marsh orchid.
 The disused railway embankments, constructed from magnesian limestone, encourage plants such as common spotted and bee orchids and old man's beard, Britain's only wild clematis.